Siege of Port Royal (1710)

 The siege was the third British attempt during Queen Anne's War to capture the Acadian capital, and it had profound consequences over the next 50 years.
 The conquest was a key element in the framing of the North American issues in French-British treaty negotiations of 1711–1713.
 It resulted in the creation of a new colony—Nova Scotia—and introduced significant questions concerning the fate of both the Acadians and the Mi'kmaq who continued to occupy Acadia.

-The Conquest of Acadia was a foundational moment in the history of the Canadian state—it was a precursor to the British conquests of Louisbourg and Quebec in the middle of the century.
+The Conquest of Acadia was a foundational moment in the history of the Canadian state—it was a precursor to the British conquest of New France in the middle of the century.

 Background

 Port Royal was the capital of the French colony of Acadia almost since the French first began settling the area in 1604.
 It consequently became a focal point for conflict between English and French colonists in the next century.
 It was destroyed in 1613 by English raiders led by Samuel Argall, but eventually rebuilt.
 In 1690 it was captured by forces from the Province of Massachusetts Bay, although it was restored to France by the Treaty of Ryswick.